+We are the best way to teach the new sex education curriculum.
 Our unique methodology of peer-education gets students engaged, invested, and having fun!
 No more awkward, dated, classroom videos.
 No more teachers forced to disseminate material which they may feel uncomfortable with.
-Let these "SExT-perts" present to their peers in a live show which can be anywhere from 30 to 90 minutes in length, and tailored with appropriate, curriculum-based, material of your choosing.
+Let these "SExT-perts" present to their peers in a live show which can be anywhere from 30 to 90 minutes in length and tailored with appropriate, curriculum-based, material of your choosing.

 Curriculum Principles and Expectations Reflected in this Program

 SExT recognizes the complexity of human development and the holistic nature of health – the cognitive, emotional, physical, and social domains – and appreciation that these are interrelated and interdependent, and all are subject to the influence of a person’s environment or context.

 The program is highly relevant to students’ present and future lives in a complex, global, technology-rich, and rapidly changing world.

 Some topics need to be approached with additional sensitivity, care, and awareness because of their personal nature and their connection to family values, religious beliefs, or other social or cultural norms